LituRout/ML-Workstation-Installation-Guide/README.rst

 This will install cuda into: /usr/local/cuda

-To install CudNN download `cudNN <https://developer.nvidia.com/cudnn>`_ v6.0 for Cuda 8.0 from Nvidia website and extract into /usr/local/cuda via:
+To install CudNN download `cuDNN v6.0 Library for Linux <https://developer.nvidia.com/cudnn>`_ for Cuda 8.0 from Nvidia website and extract into /usr/local/cuda via:

 .. code:: shell